img

 18 August 2025

-The new school year brings fresh uniforms and sharpened pencils, along with the germs that always seem to appear once the term begins!
 In 2023/24, illness was the biggest single driver of pupil absence in England, accounting for 3.5% of possible sessions, and overall absence rose from autumn to spring and summer terms.
 Reducing preventable illness is good for children’s learning, parents’ workload, and school operations alike.

 Prevent the Spread of Illness at Home and School